 There's a reason that tags are a cornerstone of the Zettelkasten method (Amplenote is the only app that supports all Zettelkasten concepts on both web+mobile).
 They are the best way to precisely arrange your mental map in a way that is terse, consistent, and adaptable.

-With the launch of Unified Todo List, tags now take on a new dimension of utility: a path to access your pending tasks, regardless of which notes they're kept in:
+With the launch of Unified Task List, tags now take on a new dimension of utility: a path to access your pending tasks, regardless of which notes they're kept in:

 Surfing the tags toward the tasks appropriate to one's context